mlhpdx/cloudformation-examples/global-accelerator/Readme.md

 ## FYI #3

 This solution uses `Fn::ForEach` liberally.
-But you'll notice that the EC2 user data script in the `Template` response of `templates/region.template` hard-codes all of the port numbers.
+But you'll notice that the EC2 user data script in the `LaunchTemplate` resource of `templates/region.template` hard-codes all of the port numbers.
 Why not use `Fn::ForEach` and `Fn::Join` to build those commands from the configuration data as is done elsewhere?
-Unfortunately, the `Fn::ForEach` doesn't support adding elements to an array rather than properties of an object.
-That makes it useful for most use cases, but no use at all for building arrays.
-You can pop over to [my version](https://github.com/mlhpdx/cloudformation-macros) of `ForEach` that does allow for expansion into arrays.
-If you think it'd be good if `AWS::LanguageExtensions` also supported array, consider a +1 on point #6 of [this issue on their repo](https://github.com/aws-cloudformation/cfn-language-discussion/issues/118).
+Unfortunately, `Fn::ForEach` doesn't support adding elements to an array rather than properties of an object.
+You can pop over to [my version](https://github.com/mlhpdx/cloudformation-macros) of `ForEach` that does allow for expansion into arrays (I didn't use it in this example to avoid the dependency).

+If you think it'd be good if `AWS::LanguageExtensions` also supported array output, consider a +1 on point #6 of [this issue on their repo](https://github.com/aws-cloudformation/cfn-language-discussion/issues/118).